Geocld/XStreaming/README.md

 ## iOS

 `XStreaming` is now available on the Apple Store!
 Due to listing restrictions, it is named `PeaSyo` in the store.
-If you like this app, why not buy it for the price of a cup of coffee:
+If you like this app, you can support us by purchasing it for the price of a cup of coffee.

 <a href="https://apps.apple.com/us/app/peasyo/id6743263824">
     <img alt="Download on the App Store" src="https://raw.githubusercontent.com/Geocld/XStreaming/main/images/apple-store-badge.svg" style="height: 64px">